Nova Scotia Power: Independently administered programs

 Public consultations held in Nova Scotia in 2008 produced a report recommending the creation of an independent demand side management administration.
 Conserve Nova Scotia, a government agency founded in 2006, was recast as the agency responsible for "the planning, development, and co-ordination of policies and programs for energy efficiency and conservation, including public education and behavioural change" in 2009.

 A new non-profit agency, Efficiency Nova Scotia, was created in 2010 to offer demand side management programs previously offered by Nova Scotia Power.
 The agency is led by an independent board of directors and regulated by the Nova Scotia Utility and Review Board.
 Its programs are funded by a DSM Cost Recovery Rider (DCRR) on customers' power bills that varies according to each customer's rate class and energy consumption.
 The average residential customer pays $63 per year for conservation programs as of 2014.
 Average payments by medium industrial customers dropped from over $200/month in 2012 to just over $100 in 2013 and 2014.

 For 2012, ENS claimed that it "helped Nova Scotians save $100 million in electricity costs.
-Energy savings totalled 141.8 million kilowatt hours, enough electricity to take 14,000 average homes off the grid" on expenditures of $43.7 million - a total cost under $0.31 per kilowatt hour for permanent savings that recur year over year.
+Energy savings totaled 141.8 million kilowatt hours, enough electricity to take 14,000 average homes off the grid" on expenditures of $43.7 million - a total cost under $0.31 per kilowatt hour for permanent savings that recur year over year.
 The cash-on-cash return on investment province-wide is well over 100% for the entire history of Efficiency Nova Scotia.